-Basel is a very picturesque city with old buildings, narrow streets and a lot of interesting history.
+Basel, Switzerland is a very picturesque city with old buildings, narrow streets and a lot of interesting history.
 It is known as an European culture center with over 40 museums, 25 theaters, operas and ballet and countless art galleries.

 You can also find many outside art sculptures spread out all over the city, and it’s nice to just walk around the city stumbling upon them.

 The best way to do this is to walk over the bridge to the other side (new town), where you can walk along the river, have an ice cream and take some awesome pictures.

-Language: (Swiss) German
+- Language: (Swiss) German

-Currency: Swiss Franc
+- Currency: Swiss Franc

 The Basilisk holding Basle’s coat of arms can be traced back in heraldry to a monument reminding of the fatal earthquake in 1356 that completely destroyed the city.

-City Guide – Basel Switzerland
+- Basel Switzerland

-Things To Do In Basel:
+Best Things To Do In Basel

 Town Hall – Rathaus